Did you know that SaaS spend is the third-highest spend in a company, next to employee and office lease spend?

 For any given product, the pricing options for year-long SaaS subscriptions are considerably discounted compared to their monthly plans.

-This is because SaaS companies find it easier and more lucrative to forecast growth and revenue when a customer has pledged for an extended period.
+This is because SaaS companies find forecasting growth and revenue easier and more lucrative when a customer has pledged for an extended period.

-- Opting for the prolonged duration discounted rate mentioned in their transparent pricing plan.
+- Opting for the prolonged discounted rate mentioned in their transparent pricing plan.

 - Increasing the potential SaaS usage & bringing down the cost in a bulk-usage scenario.

-As we briefly mentioned, renewals are tricky, especially when you aren't anticipating them.
-As a ground rule, one should avoid auto-renewals since it gives more opportunity for the SaaS vendor to process the payment without a revised contract negotiation quietly.
+SaaS renewals are tricky, especially when you aren't anticipating them.
+As a ground rule, you should make it clear in the SLAs to avoid auto-renewals.
+It gives more opportunities for the SaaS vendor to process the payment without a revised contract negotiation.

-SaaS teams work differently, and while many give a prior indication about the upcoming renewal date, many vendors also remain hush until the very end.
+SaaS vendors work differently, and while some send reminders regarding the upcoming renewal date, others prefer to remain silent until the last moment.

-- Make a note of the renewal date and start your negotiations well in advance.
+- Get reminders 90 days before the renewal date and start prepping your negotiations well in advance.

 Negotiate & Reduce SaaS Spend

 Negotiation is the most crucial stage of your SaaS application purchasing process.
-It can happen at multiple stages of your buying process, including the contract and the renewal period.
+Cost savings begin with effective negotiations.

 The main steps of your SaaS contract negotiation process are as follows: